archcraft-os/documentation/blog/2021/07-20-post-bspwm.md

 ---
 slug: 02-post-bspwm
-title: Change themes and icons in bspwm
+title: How to change theme and icons in Bspwm?
 authors: adi1090x
 tags: [howto, bspwm, xsettingsd, gtk]
 ---